josephjlong/makertplace-on-demand-isr/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the page by modifying `app/page-context/page.tsx`.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+The following page is for the dashboard widget to revalidate by tag when the App Router is introduced `app/dashboard/page.tsx`.

 ## Learn More